Alan-Kuan/GAPS/README.md

 # GAPS: GPU-Aware Pub/Sub Communication
+## Implementations
+There are two implementations of GAPS in different branches:

+- `main`: GAPS-z, built on top of Zenoh-cpp (with Zenoh-pico as backend)
+- `iceoryx`: GAPS-i, built on top of Iceoryx.

 ## Environment
-A Docker development environment is priovded in `env/`.
+Docker environment is priovded for development or testing.
-To setup the environment, make sure the following requirements are met:
+To set it up, make sure the following requirements are met:
 - Docker is installed
 - Docker Compose is installed
 - NVIDIA Container Toolkit is installed
     - Follow the installation and configuration steps [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
 - CUDA 12.6 is supported by your host's NVIDIA driver
-- Some CUDA Driver APIs like `cuMemCreate` and `cuMemExportToShareableHandle` are supported by your NVIDIA GPU
+- CUDA Driver APIs like `cuMemCreate` and `cuMemExportToShareableHandle` are supported by your NVIDIA GPU

-There is an environment for development on x86 machine in `env/dev` and an environment for testing on Jetson Dev Board in `env/jetson`.
+There are two environments under `env/`:
+- `x86`: for x86 machines with an NVIDIA GPU
+- `jetson`: for NVIDIA Jetson embedded system like Jetson AGX Orin
+    - :warning: Please see `env/jetson/README.md` for how to build its base image before proceeding

-Choose one environment, and then run the following commands:
+Change directory to either one, and then run the following commands:
 ```sh
 docker compose up -d
 ssh ubuntu@localhost -p 22222
 ```

-To destroy the environment, run the following command:
+To destroy the environment, run the following command under the same directory:
 ```sh
 docker compose down
 ```